Indrit Prodani

-Indrit Prodani (born 20 May 1998) is an Albanian footballer who plays as a defender for Dinamo Tirana in the Kategoria Superiore.
+Indrit Prodani (born 20 May 1998) is an Albanian footballer who plays as a defender for Laçi in the Kategoria Superiore.

 Career

 Kastrioti

 In January 2020, Prodani signed with Kastrioti, returning to his home country after a year and a half abroad.
-He made his league debut for the club on 15 February 2020, playing the entirety of a 1-0 victory over Dinamo Tirana.
+He made his league debut for the club on 15 February 2020, playing the entirety of a 1–0 victory over Dinamo Tirana.

 Dinamo Tirana

 On 31 January 2022, Prodani signed with Dinamo Tirana.

+Drenica

+In August, 2025, Prodani joined Drenica of the Football Superleague of Kosovo.